 ASSEMBLY

-- Gently toss the lettuce with half of the dressing in a large bowl with tongs or a rubber spatula.
-Add more dressing to get the desired level of creaminess.
+- Gently toss the Romaine with half of the dressing in a large bowl using tongs or a rubber spatula.
+Add more dressing a little at a time until the lettuce is evenly coated and as creamy as you like.

 - Plate your salads and scatter shaved parmesan cheese and some freshly ground black pepper over each salad.